grannycart/by-sound-alone_source/dc-manuscript/2_Chapter.md

 He was pushing up from behind, moving slightly faster than the _Prospect_.
 Through the viewport, he could just see the little black circle of the mating collar he was shooting for.
 He realized now that he would lose sight of it when he got closer and the target slipped beyond his ability to crane his neck.

-He squeezed the ballast blow handle in a very short burst, and the _Gnat_ popped up an entire meter closer to the underside of the _Prospect_.
+He squeezed the ballast blow handle in a short burst, and the _Gnat_ popped up an entire meter closer to the underside of the _Prospect_.
 "Ugh, too fuckin' much, too fuckin' fast. _Gently_ --- was what Hemi said --- gently..."

 He was slowly gaining on the _Prospect_.
 When the _Prospect's_ mating collar disappeared beyond the frame of the viewport, Shakes guessed he was directly underneath it.
 He gave the _Gnat's_ small dive planes a modest amount of up-angle.
 Suddenly he was within a meter of the _Prospect's_ belly, and he could feel the push of water from the moving hull of the big boat driving the _Gnat_ backwards.
 The push was also ruining his instinctive awareness of where he was.
 He felt a slight panic, until the mating collar popped into view again through the narrow viewport directly ahead of him.

 He gave the _Gnat_ a little more power to the electric motor, and it moved forward through the streaming water.
-He held very close to the _Prospect_.
+He held close to the _Prospect_.
 The _Gnat_ slowly gained ground until the mating collar disappeared over his head again.
 He angled the dive planes up a bit, and with a loud clang the mating collars of the two ships collided.

 Shakes squeezed the ballast blow handle again --- with as short a burst as he could possibly get.
 This gave the _Gnat_ enough buoyancy to hold it firmly up against the bottom of the _Prospect_.